ARKitecture of Econ-ARK#

 The HARK.utilities module contains a variety of general purpose tools, including some data manipulation tools (e.g. for calculating an average of data conditional on being within a percentile range of different data), basic kernel regression tools, convenience functions for retrieving information about functions, and basic plotting tools using matplotlib.pyplot.
 See here for further documentation.

-The HARK.distribution module includes classes for representing continuous distributions in a relatively consistent framework.
+The HARK.distributions module includes classes for representing continuous distributions in a relatively consistent framework.
 Critically for numeric purposes, it also has methods and functions for constructing discrete approximations to those distributions (e.g. approx_lognormal() to approximate a log-normal distribution) as well as manipulating these representations (e.g. appending one outcome to an existing distribution, or combining independent univariate distributions into one multivariate distribution).
 As a convention in HARK, continuous distributions are approximated as finite discrete distributions when solving models.
 This both simplifies solution methods (reducing numeric integrals to simple dot products) and allows users to easily test whether their chosen degree of discretization yields a sufficient approximation to the full distribution.
 See here for further documentation.

 HARK.interpolation#